wsauret/Epic7-OCR-Script/README.md

 * If you want to use this script with korean screenshots, you need to configure your installation of tesseract to install the Hangul & Hangul vertical script components.
 See the screenshot below:

 ![image](https://user-images.githubusercontent.com/9090157/90422051-40621300-e0f5-11ea-921c-b4ed86f13fc5.png)

+* Next, you need to use ``E7 Gear OCR Kor.ipynb`` instead of ``E7 Gear OCR.ipynb``.
+Otherwise, everything else should be the same.
+Thanks to @bangin20 for adding Korean language support.